Mother, infant daughter reported missing in Winter Haven

-WINTER HAVEN, Fla. — The Winter Haven Police Department is asking for the public to help find a missing woman and her infant daughter.
+WINTER HAVEN, Fla. — The Winter Haven Police Department is asking for the public's help to find a missing woman and her infant daughter.

-Heather Cunniff, 32, and her three-month-old daughter, Destiny, were last seen by friends on Nov.
+Heather Cunniff, 32, and her 3-month-old daughter, Destiny, were last seen by friends on Nov.
 6 in the area of Avenue A Northeast in Winter Haven.

 "Although we do not suspect foul play, we want to make sure they are both safe since they have not been seen," Chief Charlie Bird said.